fbpx

 Canada Day

-July 1, 2024
+July 1, 2025

 10 a.m. to 5 p.m.

 Remember, learn and engage this Canada Day at Fort William Historical Park.
 Explore the Anishinaabe Encampment and Fort William for a day filled with family-friendly activities to learn about and celebrate our nation’s diverse heritage.
+More information coming soon.

 The History of Maple Syrup

-Axe Throwing (13+)
+Axe Throwing

-Try your hand at throwing a trade axe.
+Try your hand at throwing a trade axe!
 Voyageurs and tradesmen spend their leisure time trying to best one another in this game of precision and skill.

 Crafts

-Demonstrations
+Artisan Demonstrations

 Sheep Shearing